Academy unearths long-lost ‘race films’ in Black cinema exhibit

 The exhibition is a major event for the Academy, which in recent years has had to navigate accusations of a lack of racial diversity in its ranks.

-The group was also pummeled with criticism for a dearth of Black Oscar nominees during the #OscarsSoWhite movement, which emerged in 2015.
+The group was also pummelled with criticism for a dearth of Black Oscar nominees during the #OscarsSoWhite movement, which emerged in 2015.

 It has since fulfilled a pledge to double the number of women and minority members by 2020.